Service Corporation International: Florida

 On January 18, 2023, it was reported on local news that the Escambia County Sheriffs Office was called to investigate a crime of corpse abuse by an employee who was caught in the act, by another employee.
 The alleged criminal was never charged with the crime because he committed suicide the same day.

-The investigation into the crime and the Oaklawn Funeral Home is still under pending.
+The investigation into the crime and the Oaklawn Funeral Home is still pending.

 In 2001, it was reported that employees of the Memorial Gardens cemetery near Fort Lauderdale, Florida, had oversold the cemetery, so bodies were buried in the wrong places, separating husbands from wives; vaults were cracked open by a backhoe, bodies were exhumed, with bones, skulls and shrouds thrown into nearby woods, bodies were stacked on top of each other, and remains were relocated without notifying relatives.